ttian226/javascript-issues/Event/Event.md

 Cancels the event if it is cancelable, without stopping further propagation of the event.

-*The browser has default behaviors that will respond when certain events occur in the document.
+The browser has default behaviors that will respond when certain events occur in the document.
 The most common event is a link being clicked.
 When a click event occurs on an <a> element, it will bubble up to the document level of the DOM, and the browser will interpret the href attribute and reload the window at the new address.

 In Web applications, developers usually want to manage the navigation themselves, without causing the page to refresh.
 To do this, we need to prevent the browser’s default response to clicks and instead do our own thing.
-To do this, we call event.preventDefault()*
+To do this, we call event.preventDefault().

+**Example1**

 ```html
 <a href="http://smashingmagazine.com">Go to Smashing Magazine</a>